Insoft-UK/Xprime/README.md

 >Simply opening the source code in the editor and performing a “Check” — or even just viewing the code and exiting the editor — causes the HP Prime to automatically resave the file using the current supported format.
 Once this has been done, the program or application will run normally.

 ***Download link:*** [Xprime 26.5.x](http://insoft.uk/action/?method=downlink&path=macos&file=xprime-universal.zip)</a></br>
->[!NOTE]
->Xprime Installer is a package-based installer.
-The other version is simply the Xprime application, which you can drag and drop into your Applications folder.

 ### Requirements
 AppleSilicon or intel</br>